Aerowguesh/WizcorpCodingTest/README.md

 # WizcorpCodingTest

-This is my submission for the coding test you sent me.
+Hi, I'm Quentin Da Cruz.
+This is my submission for the coding test you sent me for the job as a Server Developer at your company.

 *The game generates 3 secret numbers between 1 and 10.
 The goal of the player is to enter a number that is a multiple of the 3 secret numbers generated.